-Tracking systems violate equity.
-We believe that equity in school mathematics can be achieved only when all learners are members of a fruitful, diverse mathematical community.
+• Tracking systems violate equity.
+We believe that equity in school mathematics can be achieved only when all learners are members of a fruitful, diverse mathematical community where there are many opportunities for rich mathematical experiences.
+We believe that equity in school mathematics can be achieved in a learning environment that features the positive aspects of higher-track mathematics classes.
+We build on theoretical approaches that describe learning as an individual process nourished by interpersonal interaction (e.g. Voigt, 1994).
+For these theorists the study group is not a mere administrative division, but a crucial component of the learning environment.
 We realize, however, that a rich learning environment in and of itself cannot guarantee each member genuine school-mathematics.
 We also know that such a community can be mathematically productive and endure to the satisfaction of all its members only if on the one hand its members have sufficient shared mathematical knowledge to make meaningful interaction possible, and on the other hand there is enough space for all members to express their mathematical diversity and to experience success.
-For this to be fulfilled the learning environment should guarantee each student's IMK and DMK:

 • Certain essential mathematical knowledge (henceforth called 'Indispensable Mathematical Knowledge' or IMK) should be owned by all students notwithstanding the acceptance of diversity in other parts of their mathematical knowledge.
 Indispensable Mathematical Knowledge is that part of genuine school-mathematics that enables the heterogeneous mathematical community fruitful interaction to the satisfaction of all its members, culminating in open doors to higher education.
-It also enables the students to cope with future activities in mathematics and with society requirements.
+If we want to give learners a fair chance to succeed in school-mathematics in the long term, and not only in the short term, we have to be able to discriminate between cases in which legitimizing a wide range of "different levels of mathematical knowledge and sophistication" (MSEB, 1993, p.
+92) is the right approach and cases in which it is, eventually, at the expense of a fair chance to cope with future activities in mathematics and with society requirements.
 Equipping each student with IMK supports equity by enabling all students to be full partners in the heterogeneous mathematical community.
 In our view, it is the teachers' duty to identify IMK as well as to identify students whose IMK is insufficient, and to take responsibility for providing these students with repeated opportunities for acquiring it.

 It is clear that the mathematics curriculum and thus IMK might vary among different educational systems.
 It is also clear that the choice of curriculum is one of the mechanisms certain systems use as a filtering device.
-However, for the purpose of this paper we assume that the curriculum-derived IMK is given and justifiable.
+We believe that systems' decisions, regarding their choice of curriculum-derived IMK, in and of itself, may promote or violate equity.
+This issue deserves a separate analysis and will not be dealt with in this paper.
+For the purpose of this paper we assume that the curriculum-derived IMK is given, feasible and justifiable.